-If you find that your filters are clean at normal change intervals with normal use, that may indicate an airflow related issue within your system usually caused by undersized intake grills.
+If you find that your filters are clean at normal change intervals with regular use, that may indicate an airflow-related issue within your system usually caused by undersized intake grills.
 Undersized grills will most certainly lead to dirty coils and will redistribute dirt and dust through your supply air system.

 How To Size a Return Air Grill

 The general rule of thumb for grill sizing is 200 sq. inches per ton of cooling capacity.
 For example, if you have a 4-ton system you should have 800 sq. inches of return grill space equal to two 20x20 intake grills.